GautamDeepak/EMM/EMM_Prac_01.md

 print("Hello World!");
 ```

 2. The line above is a JavaScript statement.
-In JavaScript, statements end in a semicolon.
+JavaScript statements end in a semicolon.
 Earth Engine programs are made up of a set of statements like this one.
 You can think of these statements as a set of tasks you want the earth engine to perform.
+Using the "print" command, you can print any text you want.
+Note that JavaScript and any other programming are quite restrictive in their syntax.
+The barebore structure "print("")" cannot be changed.
+Any text that is placed within the quotation gets printed.

 Self assessment question: Modify the above script to print your name in the console.

-3.When writing a rather long JavaScript program, it is a good practice to put lots of comments in your code, to describe what you're trying to do.
-Commenting will improve code readability.
+3.When writing a rather long JavaScript program, it is a good practice to put lots of comments in your code- the comments are not executed but describes what you're trying to do.
 To comment, use "//" befor the comment. for example:

 ```JavaScript
 // Printing hello world to the console